Gifts from Donor-Advised Funds

 Please don’t hesitate to get in touch if you have any questions about setting up your legacy gift or if you need more information.

-I invite you to contact me so we can chat about easy ways to make an impact using your donor-advised fund or use the button below to let us know if you have designated your DAF Residuals for Rail Passengers Association.
+We invite you to contact us so we can chat about easy ways to make an impact using your donor-advised fund or use the button below to let us know if you have designated your DAF Residuals for Rail Passengers Association.

 6 ways you can make an impact with your donor-advised fund: